Trade directory · Norwalk metro · Connecticut

 Licensing Requirements

 Connecticut requires Home Improvement Contractor license for projects over $200.
-Must pass written exam, provide financial statement, and maintain $20,000 surety bond.
+Must pass written exam, provide proof of insurance, and maintain $20,000 surety bond.
 Commercial pesticide applicator license required for chemical applications.
-Renewal every 2 years with continuing education requirements.
+Licenses renewed every 2 years.

 §2